India's death toll from coronavirus crosses 400,000; vaccination drive falters

 But, the pace of vaccinations has floundered, official data showed.

-India administered an average of 3.5 million doses a day this week, as against 6.6 million doses last week.
+India administered an average of 3.5 million doses a day this week, compared with 6.6 million doses last week.

 Experts have attributed the peak of 9 million doses on June 21 to states stockpiling for a burst of inoculations to fire up Modi’s campaign.

-Just 6% of all eligible adults in the country were inoculated with the two mandatory doses, official data from the government’s Co-Win portal showed.
+Just 6% of all eligible adults in the country have been inoculated with the two mandatory doses, official data from the government’s Co-Win portal showed.

+India has been using AstraZeneca’s vaccine, made locally by partner Serum Institute of India, and a homegrown shot named Covaxin from Bharat Biotech.

+Last month, Serum said it planned to increase monthly production to nearly 100 million doses from July.
+Bharat Biotech now estimates it will make 23 million doses a month.

 STAMPEDES